 This car was designed to be noticed.
-(See photo) It’s function was to alert the population of the area of the shows arrival.
-The advance car, in addition to sparse living accommodations, had large wooden tables and reams of “bills” ( bright and colorful posters) that could range in size from a window card to a ‘multi sheet’ that could cover the entire side of a building or barn.
+(See photo) Its function was to alert the population in the area of the show’s arrival.
+The advance car, in addition to sparse living accommodations, had large wooden tables and reams of “bills” ( bright and colorful posters) that could range in size from a window card to a ‘multi-sheet’ that could cover the entire side of a building or barn.
 The stories regarding the escapades of the advance teams are the stuff of legends as they often pasted their bills over every surface possible despite the property owners objections.

 “Goliath” Car – Railroad History From Circus Trains and Carnival Trains

 In 1928, Ringling featured a sea elephant, named Goliath.
 The previous year, the Warren company had built Ringling a modified stock car for a white elephant which had been exhibited in 1927.
 This car had an off-center dividing wall which divided the car into a short and long end.
 In 1928, Ringling installed a large water tank in the short end of the car for Goliath, and filled the long end of the car with regular elephants.
 When Goliath was returned to the car each day, his specially built flatbed wagon was backed up to an extra door on this customized stockcar and Goliath would enter his private compartment.
 This specially modified car presented problems during transportation since the sloshing of Goliath in the tank and the movement of the water would cause the car to sway and frequently derail.
 This car was on the Ringling circus train for four years and traveled a fifth year with the Ringling owned Sells-Floto Circus train.